flass/pantagruel/README.md

                           To use codes, you may thus want run task 3 first, then run task init again with this option to regenerate the config file with the desired outgroup organism codes and only then run task 5.

-    -H|--submit_hpc  full address (hostname:/folder/location) of a folder on a remote high-performance computating (HPC) cluster server
+    -H|--submit_hpc  full address (hostname:/folder/location) of a folder on a remote high-performance computating (HPC) cluster server.
                        This indicate that computationally intensive tasks, including building the gene tree collection ('genetrees') and reconciling gene tree with species tree ('reconciliations') will be run on a HPC server (only Torque/PBS job submission system is supported so far).